adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 pos T V <SECOND_KERN>;
 ```

-Note than when the value record name is used, it must be enclosed by angle
+Note that when the value record name is used, it must be enclosed by angle
 brackets, whether it is a single value or four value record.
 The
 `valueRecordDef` is a top level statement, and must be defined outside of
 feature blocks.
 It also must be defined before it is used.